ravilushqa/highload/README.md

 make gen-proto
 ```

-Generate architecture diagram:
+View architecture diagram:
 ```
-# Install PlantUML if not already installed
-brew install plantuml    # macOS with Homebrew apt-get install plantuml # Debian/Ubuntu

-# Generate PNG from the PlantUML file
-plantuml docs/architecture.puml

-# The Markdown version (docs/architecture.md) can be viewed directly
+# The SVG diagram can be viewed directly in any browser
-# in any text editor or Markdown viewer without additional tools
+# or SVG-compatible viewer without additional tools

+# If you want to modify the PlantUML diagram and regenerate:
+brew install plantuml    # macOS with Homebrew apt-get install plantuml # Debian/Ubuntu plantuml docs/architecture.puml
 ```

 ## API Services